 Certifications/Licenses

-Employees covered by this agreement that obtain and maintain a certification relevant to their classification and provides a benefit to the city shall receive certification pay of five percent (5.0%).
+Employees covered by this agreement that obtain and maintain at their own expense one or more certifications relevant to their position and provides a benefit to the city shall receive certification pay of five percent (5.0%).

+Relevant certifications will be agreed upon by the employee and the supervisor.

-Examples for reference, but not limited to:
+Examples for reference, include but are not limited to:

 A CPA, CFA, or CPFO license for Financial Analysts